rbannat/FSND-P4-Design-A-Game/connect4/README.md

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+##Score Keeping:
+After each game the count of user played discs is saved together with whether the user has won or not.
+For ranking purposes a win/loss ratio in respect to all played games is documented.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.